-- Annual Banquet December - > Transit Appreciation Day August - Annual Service Anniversary Cards - Intercity Transit will recognize anniversary milestones. - Names of those recognized each month will be included on the agency monitors. - An employee leaving Intercity Transit has up to 30-days to cash in their recognition points.
-If they do not submit them within the 30-days, the points will defer back to the general fund of the agency. - The General Manager can approve awards above program allowances with appropriate justification and documentation.
+- Annual Banquet December - Transit Appreciation Day August - > Intercity Transit will recognize anniversary milestones. - > Names of those recognized each month will be included on the agency monitors. - The General Manager can approve awards above program allowances with appropriate justification and documentation.